itswadesh/anne-docs/admin-user-manual.md

 #### Product ribbons

-- In product edit go to right bottom Product Ribbons section.
+- In product edit, go to right bottom Product Ribbons section.

 - Product ribbons are colored labels that are displayed in your catalog above product images.
 They can help visually highlight certain products on your storefront.
 These tags contain your custom text.